dekoza/mtgpl/CLB.rst

    Whenever another nontoken creature you control dies, you may exile it.
 If you do, create a token that's a copy of that card, except it's an enchantment and loses all other card types.

-:mtgtip:`Neera, Wild Mage<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/5/e5431f73-9a70-47dc-b5d4-7f43e41b878e.jpg?1653697879|https://scryfall.com/card/clb/288/neera-wild-mage?utm_source=api>`
+:mtgtip:`Neera, Wild Mage<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/5/e5431f73-9a70-47dc-b5d4-7f43e41b878e.jpg?1654082323|https://scryfall.com/card/clb/288/neera-wild-mage?utm_source=api>`
    Whenever you cast a spell, you may put it on the bottom of its owner's library.
 If you do, reveal cards from the top of your library until you reveal a nonland card.
 You may cast that card without paying its mana cost.
-Put the rest on the bottom of your library in a random order.
+Then put all revealed cards not cast this way on the bottom of your library in a random order.
 This ability triggers only once each turn.

 :mtgtip:`Nine-Fingers Keene<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/4/5480ac0a-883a-4f73-8e7c-56d64be410a3.jpg?1653441905|https://scryfall.com/card/clb/289/nine-fingers-keene?utm_source=api>`